All Cal Poly undergraduate students shall complete a senior project as part of their baccalaureate degree program

 - be individually and formally assessed;

-- include a minimum count of 3 units, or 90 hours of work, with no maximum;
+- include a minimum count of 3 quarter units, or 90 hours of work, with no maximum;

 - take no more than three quarters to complete;

 - be assigned grades consistent with Cal Poly's policy on grading.

-Note: Senior projects shall neither consist solely of a co-op/internship experience nor solely of a test/exam of any kind, and senior projects shall not be unsupervised.
+Note: Senior projects shall neither consist solely of a co-op/internship experience nor solely of a test/exam of any kind.
+Senior projects also must be supervised.

 Each academic department determines a process for archiving senior projects, whether at the department or college level and/or in collaboration with Kennedy Library.
 Policies and procedures governing submissions to Kennedy Library's institutional repository are based on University policies pursuant to the Family Educational Rights and Privacy Act (FERPA), intellectual property rights, and CSU accessibility requirements.
 Senior projects submitted to Digital Commons, the institutional repository hosted by Kennedy Library, become part of university's scholarly record.